atgu/GWASpy/README.md

 ---------------------
 You can run haplotype phasing using Eagle_v2.4.1.
 We will ad support for SHAPEIT at a later stage

+**Before running phasing, make sure that chromosomes Y and MT have been removed from the VCF, and oNLY chromosomes 1-22, X are present.**

 Here's how you can run phasing:
 ```bash
 phasing --input-vcfs gs://path/to/vcf_files.txt --out-dir gs://path/to/output/directory